Breaking the Stigma: Suicide Awareness Month

 September is Suicide Prevention Month

 This September, in recognition of Suicide Prevention Month, I want to share my perspective on what it’s like to have a family member attempt suicide.
-My hope is to de-stigmatise suicide, highlight the need for better support and understanding, and show the profound impact it can have on loved ones.
+My hope is take a little step to help de-stigmatise suicide, highlight the need for better support and understanding, and show the profound impact it can have on loved ones.

 Why I don’t believe suicide is selfish